Content Words: Nouns, Verbs, Adjectives and Adverbs

 Intransitive Verbs

 Intransitive verbs do not take a direct object: idi (go), konduta (behave), loka (be located).
-However, certain verbs that are usually intransitive may become transitive.
-Most of these cases are seen in sentences in which the same noun/verb word is used as the verb and repeated as the direct object.
+However, certain verbs labeled as intransitive may be used as transitive verbs with the same noun/verb word repeated as the direct object, or likewise with a proper noun or category of said noun.

 Mi le somno (lungo somno).